auto-mate/vbaAdditionalFunctions/README.md

-# vlookupEx
+# a library of vba extras
-Extended Lookup For Test
+# vlookupEx an Extended Lookup For Test